wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## `PENDING` (booking status)

 Indicates that the booking is waiting to be confirmed or declined by the business.
+This status is used when the service requires manual business approval.

+Bookings are set as `PENDING` in these scenarios:
+- __Wix eCommerce checkout__: Wix Bookings automatically sets this status when an eCommerce order is created.
+- __Custom checkout__: Developers must manually set this status using [Mark Booking as Pending](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings/bookings-writer-v2/mark-booking-as-pending).

-Bookings in `PENDING` status are displayed in the business calendar.
+Bookings in `PENDING` status are displayed in the business calendar and may block availability for the time slot, depending on whether the service allows multiple pending booking requests for the same time.
-Bookings are automatically set as `PENDING` when an [eCommerce order](https://dev.wix.com/docs/rest/business-solutions/e-commerce/orders/introduction) related to the booking has been created and the service requires manual business approval.

 ## Policy

 Rules set by the business owner that govern how customers can book and cancel services.
 Policies define booking windows, cancellation deadlines, participant limits, and other constraints.

-When a booking is created, the current policy is saved as a [policy snapshot](#policy-snapshot) to preserve the original terms.
+When a booking is created, the current policy is saved as a [policy snapshot](https://dev.wix.com/docs/api-reference/business-solutions/bookings/policies/booking-policy-snapshots/introduction) to preserve the original terms.

-## Policy snapshot

-A saved version of a service's [policy](#policy) captured when a booking is created.
-Policy snapshots preserve the original terms, which is useful if policies change after a booking is made.
-This protects both customers and businesses by maintaining the original agreement terms throughout the booking lifecycle.
+This protects both customers and businesses by maintaining the original agreement terms throughout the booking lifecycle, even if policies change after a booking is made.

 ## Pricing

-Services can be free, use fixed pricing, or have [varied pricing](#varied-pricing).
+Businesses can offer services for free, with fixed pricing, or with [varied pricing](#varied-pricing).
-Wix Bookings also supports custom pricing integrations through the [Pricing Integration service plugin](https://dev.wix.com/docs/rest/business-solutions/bookings/pricing/pricing-integration-spi/introduction), allowing you to implement dynamic pricing logic.
+Wix Bookings also supports custom pricing integrations through the [Pricing Integration SPI](https://dev.wix.com/docs/rest/business-solutions/bookings/pricing/pricing-integration-spi/introduction), allowing you to implement dynamic pricing logic.
-Additionally, you can create service packages and memberships using [Wix Pricing Plans](#wix-pricing-plans), which allow customers to purchase bundles of services or recurring access to bookings.
+You can also create service packages and memberships using [Wix Pricing Plans](#wix-pricing-plans), which let customers purchase bundles of services or recurring access to bookings.
 Learn more about [service payments](https://dev.wix.com/docs/api-reference/business-solutions/bookings/services/services-v2/about-service-payments).

 ## Resource